In order to recover a debt, three letters should be sent to the debtor

 Further useful information on payment for late invoices can be found at

-If a debtor company fails to pay the debt within the time limit then insolvency proceedings may be started against the debtor company by the creditor.
+If a debtor fails to pay the debt within the time limit then insolvency proceedings may be started against them by the creditor.
 However, before a creditor can legitimately serve a bankruptcy petition upon a debtor, he must first serve a statutory demand upon the debtor for the outstanding debt.
+If the debt is still not repaid after the statutory demand is served or if the debtor does not enter a defence to the statutory demand then the creditor can proceed with bankruptcy proceedings.

-It will not be possible to bring insolvency proceedings unless the debt is in excess of £750.
-However, a statutory demand can be served for any outstanding debt.
+It will not be possible to bring insolvency proceedings unless the debt is in excess of £750, unless multiple creditors wish to make a claim together.